Collectionbluewater

 Post-Purchase Reality

 Buying the boat is the beginning of the project, not the end.
-Every bluewater passage maker in this size range will need recurring attention to standing rigging (replace on a 10-year schedule regardless of apparent condition), through-hulls (seacocks should be serviced annually), and the autopilot (your most important crew member offshore).
+Every bluewater passagemaker in this size range needs recurring attention to standing rigging, through-hulls, steering, batteries, charging, bilge systems, and the autopilot.
+Offshore, the autopilot is not a luxury feature; for a short-handed crew it is one of the most important systems on the boat.

 The other reality: ocean cruising sailboats are not investments.
-They depreciate.
-They require haul-outs, bottom paint, zincs, impellers, raw water pumps, and diesel injectors.
-Budget $15,000–25,000 per year for ongoing maintenance and upgrades on a well-found 40–50 foot cruiser.
-The sailors who get into trouble are the ones who bought the boat at the limit of their budget and have nothing left for what comes next.
+They depreciate, and they keep asking for haul-outs, bottom paint, zincs, impellers, raw water pumps, diesel service, sails, canvas, and electronics.
+The sailors who get into trouble are often the ones who buy at the limit of their budget and leave nothing for the work that turns a good hull into a safe passage boat.

 The boats in this guide were built to go offshore.
-They will do the job if you prepare them properly and respect what the ocean requires of you and your equipment.
+They can do the job if you prepare them properly, inspect the age-related weak points honestly, and respect what the ocean requires from both crew and equipment.

 Research linkFull-keel and skeg-rudder bluewater sailboats